 National Association of Attorneys General

-Tom Miller is serving in his ninth four-year term as attorney general of Iowa.
+Tom Miller is serving in his tenth four-year term as attorney general of Iowa.

 He was born Aug.
 11, 1944, in Dubuque, Iowa, the son of the late Elmer and Betty Miller.
 Tom grew up in Dubuque, where his father was the longtime county assessor and an inspiration for Tom's early interest in public service.
 Tom graduated from Wahlert High School in 1962 and Loras College in 1966, and he received his law degree from Harvard Law School in 1969.